AliaumeL/transducer-exercices/exercices.md

 - [ ] The function $\swap_2 \colon \Sigma^* \to \Sigma^*$ that
  maps $ua$ to $au$ and $\emptyword$ to $\emptyword$.

 What are the extensions of Mealy Machines for which the above functions are computable?
+Among the above functions, which ones are 'continuous' for the 'regular topology'?

 ## Arithmetic Circuits {.exercise}